csci-1301/csci-1301.github.io/labs/If/readme.md

 else if (yourAge >= 18)
 {
     Console.WriteLine(
-        "In all States but Alabama, Nebraska, Mississippi and Puerto Rico, you have reached the age of majority.");
+        "In all States but Alabama, Nebraska, Mississippi"
+        + " and Puerto Rico, you have reached the age of majority.");
 }
 else if (yourAge >= 19)
 {
     Console.WriteLine(
-        "In all States but Mississippi and Puerto Rico, you have reached the age of majority.");
+        "In all States but Mississippi and Puerto Rico,"
+        + " you have reached the age of majority.");
 }
 else if (yourAge >= 21)
 {